 The world of health insurance can be very complicated, and government-provided health care options such as Medicare can be even more confusing.
 Today we’ll discuss what benefits Medicare part A, B, C, and D provide and the biggest differences between the four.

-This plan will provide coverage for many necessary doctor’s services, preventive care, hospital outpatient services, lab work, x-rays, and more.
-This program is not free, and you will have to pay a monthly premium for continued coverage.
+Medicare Part B will provide coverage for medically necessary and preventive services like doctor’s services, hospital outpatient services, lab work, x-rays, and more.
+This coverage is not free, so you will have to pay a monthly premium for Part B.

 Medicare Advantage Plans (Part C) – An Alternative to Original Medicare.

 Medicare Advantage Plans (sometimes called “Part C” or “MA Plans” are an all-in-one alternative to Original Medicare offered by private insurance companies that contract with Medicare.
 By law, Medicare Advantage plans must provide at least the same coverage as Original Medicare Part A and Part B. These plans may also include additional benefits such as routine vision and dental

 Medicare Prescription Drug Plans (Part D) – Covers Your Prescriptions.